Skip to content

 Functions

-PyOZ provides three ways to expose Zig functions to Python, depending on your parameter needs.
+PyOZ provides two ways to expose Zig functions to Python, depending on your parameter needs.

 Basic Functions (pyoz.func)